replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 details about the application, the cluster it's running on, and current health indicators.

-We are going to go to the Instance Insights page for the instance we just installed by navigating from the Vendor Portal landing page.
+We're going to go to the Instance Insights page for the instance we just installed by navigating from the Vendor Portal landing page.
-If you look at the _Stable_ channel, you will see there is one active customer indicated.
+If you look at the _Stable_ channel, you'll see there is one active customer indicated.

 ![Active Customer in Stable Channel](../assets/active-customer-in-channel.png)

-If you click on "Details" you will be brought to a filtered view of the Customers page showing all customers that are entitled to releases on the _Stable_ channel.
-You will see the customer "Omozan" there, and you will notice it shows one instance.
+If you click on "Details" you'll be brought to a filtered view of the Customers page showing all customers that are entitled to releases on the _Stable_ channel.
+You'll see the customer "Omozan" there, and you'll notice it shows one instance.
 The specific status of the instance will depend on how quickly you navigated to the page after starting the install.